-The monitoring of the disposal facility, persons and environment is performed in agreement with the Monitoring program for the Bratrství disposal facility approved by SÚJB.
-Inspections in the disposal facility are performed on a regular basis in agreement with the Monitoring program, as well as in connection with working activities on as-needed basis.
-The inspections focus particularly on activity of mine water from Ra , Th and U and on air activity caused by radon.
+The monitoring of the disposal facility, persons, surroundings and discharges is performed in agreement with the monitoring program for the Bratrství disposal facility approved by SÚJB.
+Inspections in the disposal facility are performed on a regular basis in agreement with the monitoring program, as well as in connection with working activities on as-needed basis.
+The inspections focus particularly on activity of mine water from Ra , Th and radon transformation products and on air activity from radon transformation products.

-The air in the disposal facility is monitored based on a contract with SÚJCHBO Příbram - Kamenná.
+The air in the disposal facility is monitored based on a contract with SÚJCHBO Příbram - Kamenná and ÚJV Řež, a. s.
+(Th).
 Analyses of discharged water and water samples from the workplace and its surroundings are performed on a contractual basis in the laboratories of SÚJCHBO and ÚJV Řež, a. s.

-The RAW disposed in the Bratrství disposal facility is mostly $RaSO_4$ in platinum cases (medical sources), Ra-Be neutron sources, laboratory waste containing natural radionuclides, depleted uranium and natural thorium (mostly as $Th(NO_3)4$ . $5H_2O$ and $ThO_2$ ).
+The RAW disposed in the Bratrství disposal facility is mostly RaSO4 in platinum cases (medical sources), Ra-Be neutron sources, laboratory waste containing natural radionuclides, depleted uranium and natural thorium (mostly as $Th(NO_3)4$ . $5H_2O$ and $ThO_2$ ).

-The overall inventory of alpha radionuclides disposed in the disposal facility shall not exceed $1.10^{13}\,\mathrm{Bg}$ .
+The overall inventory of selected radionuclides disposed in the disposal facility shall not exceed $1.10^{13}$ Bg of natural radionuclides.

-In 2014 one inspection of RAW management and one inspection of radiation protection were performed in the Bratrství disposal facility.
+In 2013 two inspections of RAW management and one inspection of radiation protection were performed in the Bratrství disposal facility.
 Results of the inspections did not indicate any violation of the above mentioned regulations.
-Other inspections were related to the emergency and security arrangements, management of nuclear materials etc.